leche64/nixora/README.md

 GET /api/bluefin
 ```

-This endpoint interfaces with Bluefin's DEX API to fetch real-time trading data and market insights.
+This endpoint interfaces with Bluefin's API to fetch real-time liquidity pool data and market insights.
 The data is analyzed by Nixora AI agent to:

 - Monitor trading opportunities across spot and perpetual markets
 - Analyze market depth and liquidity